osxmidi/LinVst/README.md

 linvst.so needs to be renamed to the windows vst name (without the .dll extension) and the windows vst and the renamed linvst.so need to be in the same folder/directory.

-So, for example if linvst.so is renamed to test.so for a windows vst named test.dll then it will load test.dll.
+So, for example if linvst.so is renamed to test.so then it will run test.dll when test.so is loaded within a Linux VST capable DAW.

-linvst.so is a Linux vst that loads any windows vst that linvst.so is renamed to.
+linvst.so is a Linux vst that loads and runs any windows vst that linvst.so is renamed to.

 linvst.so can be copied and renamed multiple times to load multiple windows vst's.